Monika-81/padel-pals/TESTING.md

 10. The email validation template stopped showing the button to confirm the adress after I styled the template.
 - Had multiple tries to fix it but nothing really worked.
 In the end I went back to almost the original file but left out a {% user.display %} argument that kept throwing errors.
 11. With final production deployment before project submission, I changed DEBUG=FALSE and the static files wasn't picked up by Heroku from Cloudinary making me unable to submit the project on time.
 - Fixed a setting that was missing for whitnoise to work.
+Needed both "STATICFILES_STORAGE = 'whitenoise.storage.CompressedManifestStaticFilesStorage'" and "DEFAULT_FILE_STORAGE = 'cloudinary_storage.storage.MediaCloudinaryStorage'".